Skip to Content

 Long roots after months growing in moss

-No, sterling silver scindapsus is toxic to pets.
-If your pets chew on the plants or eat them, they can cause swelling of the oral tissues and other parts of the gastrointestinal tract.
-Luckily these look lovely hanging from the ceiling or up high on shelves, so it’s easy to keep it out of pets’ reach.
+Luckily these look lovely hanging from the ceiling or up high on shelves, so it’s easy to keep them away from pets and kids.
 A glass-enclosed greenhouse cabinet is also a great option.

 Leave a comment